Welcome to Communicate SLT’s services for

 Making a referral

-We have an open referral system, which means that anyone can refer, with parental/carer consent.
+We have an open request for service system, which means that anyone can make a request, with consent from the person with parental responsibility.

-Most referrals are made by parents/carers, Health Visitors or the nursery, school, or college that the children or young person attends.
+Most requests are made by parents/carers, Health Visitors or the nursery, school, or college that the children or young person attends.

-All children under 6 years old should have a WellComm screening score included on the referral.
+All children under 11 years old should have a WellComm screening score included on the request for services.

 The WellComm screening tool identifies children as Green (language developing appropriately), Amber (mild to moderate difficulties), and Red (may have significant difficulties).
-Parents can request for a WellComm screening to be completed by a Health Visitor, nursery, or school.
+Parents can request for a WellComm screening to be completed by a Health Visitor, family hub team member, nursery, or school.

 What happens after a referral is received?

-1. Acknowledge the referral by sending you and the referrer an email.
+1. Acknowledge the request by sending the referrer an email.

-2. Get in touch with parents/carers (within 2 weeks) by email and/or phone to:
+2. Get in touch with parents/carers by email and/or phone to:

 • Find out more information about your child or young person.